ReutKishon/Ex2_OOP/README.md

 # Ex2_OOP

-OOP_Ex3
-welcome to our README about the game: "The Maze Of Waze"!

-This Object oriented programming task was written by:

-Shahar Niknazar - 316416668
-Or Gamliel - 208202663
 The main topic is developing logic for a game where a group of robots needs to perform movement on directed graph.
-Our game represented by StdDraw.
+Our game represented by JFrame.

-Game rules: The robots earn points while collecting a prize.
-Each prize have different score.
-The direction of the robot's movement is injective.
+Game rules: The agents earn points while collecting a pokemons.
+Each pokemon hass different score.

 This project is made up of several classes:
 Pokemon - This class represents the Pokemon that the robot is supposed to collect during the game.